tentenapp/ios-interview-test/README.md

 There are a few tasks to perform:

-- Test your animation skills by implementing a custom 'ConnectionIndicator'
+- Test your animation skills by implementing a custom `ConnectionIndicator`
 - Test your `async` / `await` skills by implementing an `ExecutionQueue`
 - Test your Swift & SwiftUI knowledge by implementing a set of small – but tricky, components
 - Implement a high performance friendlist
+- Implement a commonly found 'Settings' page, following a Figma design

 ## Important notes